ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/dialog.service.ts" path="router/src/app/dialog.service.ts"></code-example>

-It returns an `Observable` that resolves when the user eventually decides what to do: either to discard changes and navigate away \(`true`\) or to preserve the pending changes and stay in the crisis editor \(`false`\).
+It returns an `Observable` that resolves when the user eventually decides what to do: either to discard changes and navigate away (`true`) or to preserve the pending changes and stay in the crisis editor (`false`).

 <a id="CanDeactivate"></a>

-Generate a guard that checks for the presence of a `canDeactivate()` method in a component &mdash;any component.
+Generate a guard that checks for the presence of a `canDeactivate()` method in a component —any component.

 <code-example format="shell" language="shell">